-- 4. Enter the following: (fields marked with pare required) - Account name.
-Must be unique among the remote access accounts. - Description.
-This text is displayed in the list of remote access accounts. - Type.
-Select whether or not to play the menu (Remote access menu), call back (Call back to the callerid), or place the call directly (Dial the called number). - Account owner. - Dial plan.
-Used for outbound calls when the system is configured for dial plans.
-This is the dial-out sequence for a selected country - Class of service.
-Select an applicable class of service.
-A class of service can, for example, block international calls. - Record group.
-Select a group if recording is required. - Callerid on internal calls.
-Telephone line to send to the caller. - Callerid on internal calls.
-Number to send to the caller. - Locked.
-Select whether or not the account is locked.
-When locked, the account cannot be used.
+- 4. Enter the following: (fields marked with → are required) - ▶ Name: Account name.
+Must be unique among the remote access accounts. - Description: This text is displayed in the list of remote access accounts. - Type: Select whether or not to play the menu (Remote access menu), call back (Call back to the callerid), or place the call directly (Dial the called number). - Owner: Account owner. - Dial plan: Used for outbound calls when the system is configured for dial plans.
+This is the dial-out sequence for a selected country - Class of service: Select an applicable class of service.
+A class of service can, for example, block international calls. - Record group: Select a group if recording is required. - Callerid on internal calls: Telephone line to send to the caller. - Callerid on external calls: Number to send to the caller.